 If you’re not able to move your legs at all, you can still increase blood flow and strengthen your legs by moving them with your arms.
 Bend down and touch your toes.
 Grab them firmly and lift them in reps or hold them up for as long as you can (your choice!).
 You can also bend down and grab your knees to do the same thing.

 At Special Strong, we believe fitness should be accessible to everyone.
 Our personal trainers are not only passionate about health and nutrition.
 They’re also particularly passionate about teaching those with special needs on how to improve their health and reach their fitness goals.
 With Special Strong, “healthy” is never too far away!
-Sign up for private training sessions with a licensed professional or one of our local boot camp classes.
+Sign up for private training sessions with a licensed professional or one of our local group classes.
 If you want to try us out without committing to regular payments just yet, sign up for our free 7-day pass!